marigold-dev/deku/README.md

 #### Requirements

-The sandbox requires Bash, [Docker](https://docs.docker.com/get-docker/), and docker-compose to be installed, in addition to the usual Deku pre-requisites.
+The sandbox requires Bash, [Docker](https://docs.docker.com/get-docker/), and docker-compose to be installed, in addition to the usual Deku pre-requisites (alternatively, you can use `nix` to provide these).

 #### Setup